ThatNintendoNerd/Smush-Material-Research/prm.md

 differences between setting ambient occlusion to 0.0 for metallic and non metallic materials.

 ### Specular (Alpha)
+Specular controls the specular reflectivity of a surface.
+This effects the brightness of specular highlights and cube map reflections.

+Surfaces in the real world exhibit something called the *fresnel effect* where the reflectivity of the surface depends on the angle between the orientation of the surface and the viewing direction.
+The effect is easiest to see on glossy surfaces such as the screen of a smartphone or television with the screen turned off.
+Imagine watching television in a bright room.
+When looking directly at the screen, the reflections may not be too distracting.
+When trying to look at the screen from at far to either side of the screen, the reflections appear much more intense.

+The alpha channel of the PRM map controls the reflectivity of the surface when viewed from head on.
+The reflectivity always approaches 1.0 at glancing angles.
+Specular is scaled by 0.2, so a specular value of 0.5 results in a specular reflectivity of 0.1.
+A reasonable starting value for specular is 0.16 to avoid overly bright highlights.

+Metals work differently and use the albedo color from the col map as the specular reflectivity.
+This allows for specular to be tinted by the albedo color.
+Specular reflectivity is not scaled by 0.2 for metals, so metals can be significantly more reflective.
+A metalness of 1.0 with an albedo set to white will look similar to chrome.

 ## PRM Compatibility Details
 In general, PRM maps aren't identical to the PBR textures used in other games and applications, so models will look